Noemie Benczer Koller

-Noemie Benczer Koller is a nuclear physicist.
+Noemie Benczer Koller (born August 21, 1933) is a nuclear physicist.
 She was the first tenured female professor of Rutgers College.

 Early life and education

 Koller was born Noemie Benczer in Vienna, Austria, on born August 21, 1933.
 Her father was a Ph.D. chemist and her mother worked as a bookbinder.
 The family moved frequently in her early childhood due to the turbulence of World War II.
 Her family moved from Vienna to Paris, and then subsequently moved further south in France several times to escape the German invasion.
 They subsequently emigrated to Cuba, and then to Mexico where she attended the Lycée Franco-Mexicain beginning in 1943.
 Upon completing high school at the Lycée in 1951, she traveled to New York to receive a college education.
 She was accepted into Barnard College, the women's college associated with Columbia University, which did not accept female applicants at the time.
 She entered Barnard with standing as a junior, as she received credit for the humanities courses at the Lycée, and was able to attain a B.A. in physics in two years.
 She entered graduate studies at Columbia University in 1953; she received her M.S. in 1955 and earned her Ph.D. in 1958 in experimental physics.
 She continued at Columbia as a postdoctoral research associate until 1960.

 During her time at Barnard and Columbia, Koller worked as a laboratory assistant to Chien-Shiung Wu, an experimental physicist whose work focused on beta decay.
 Wu became a mentor and friend.
 Upon Wu's death, Koller spoke about her at the meeting of the American Physical Society; Koller later wrote a brief biography of Dr. Wu for the National Academy of Sciences.
 She has written that Wu was an "extremely careful experimentalist," and credits Wu with giving her a hands-on education with experimental technique.